 Shoe box, tempera paint, shallow paint dish, toothbrush, construction paper, piece of wire screen, newspaper, leaves or other materials to use stencils.

-Cut construction paper into pieces slightly smaller than the shoe box. pour paint into shallow dish.
+PREPARATION: Cut construction paper into pieces slightly smaller than the shoe box. pour paint into shallow dish.
 Spread newspaper on work table and lace shoe box on top of it.

-For each child, place a piece of construction paper in the bottom of the shoe box and put a leaf on top of the paper.
+ACTIVITY: For each child, place a piece of construction paper in the bottom of the shoe box and put a leaf on top of the paper.
 Place the screen on top of the box and mold it around the box edges, if necessary.
-Let the
+Let the child dip the toothbrush in paint and rub it across the top of the screen until desired spattering effect is achieved.
+Remove the screen and take Jut the leaf along with the child's painting.
+Allow the painting to dry on flat surface.

 Cookie cutters or other simple forms, construction paper, styrofoam meat trays, sharp cutting knife, toothbrushes, tempera paint, tongue depressors.

-Hold cookie cutters or other forms on styrofoam trays and cut around them with a sharp knife to make stencils.
+PREPARATION: Hold cookie cutters or other forms on styrofoam trays and cut around them with a sharp knife to make stencils.

-Have the children place styrofoam stencils on construction paper.
+ACTIVITY: Have the children place styrofoam stencils on construction paper.
 Then let them dip toothbrushes in paint and rub tongue depressors across the toothbrushes to spatter paint onto their papers.
 Use Christmas or Thanksgiving cookie cutters for holiday pictures.

-Painting with MARBLES
+Painting with MARBLES MATERIALS FOR DESIGNS:

 Aluminum pie tins, one or two marbles per child, one or two colors of fairly thick paint, shallow paint containers, paper, smocks.

-Cut paper circles to fit in the bottoms of the pie tins.
+PREPARATION: Cut paper circles to fit in the bottoms of the pie tins.
 Pour paint in con-tainers and add marbles.

-Have the children place paper circles in their pie tins.
+ACTIVITY: Have the children place paper circles in their pie tins.
 Then put one or two paint-covered marbles in each tin.
 Let the children roll the marbles back and forth.
 The marbles will leave a trail of color, crisscrossing over and over again.
 This is a great eye-hand activity.

 VARIATION: From Myrna, Manassas, VA